linafx/digital-assets/compiler/daml-lf-tools/README.md

 ## ANF

 As a very first step, we transform into ANF.
+In argument position, we only consider variables as atomic.
+In function position, we consider variables and builtins as atomic.
+Literals are never considered atomic.
+They allocate in the heap and hence duplicating them might be detrimental to performance.
+In a final cleanup step, we slightly relax this restriction and inline the values `unit`, `true`, and `false` at their call sites.
+These values use shared heap objects for all occurrences.

-This has two major benefits:
+Using ANF has has two major benefits:

 1. It simplifies the analysis of which subexpressions might cause side effects, such as raising an exception or non-termination, at runtime.
 For instance, if we have an expression `f A1 ...
 An` where the `Ai` are all atomic expressions and we know that `f` won't cause any side effects when applied to `n` arguments, then we know that the whole expression `f A1 ...
 An` won't cause any side effects.
 If the `Ai` were complex expressions, we would need to analyze them for side effects as well.